DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 77 - 12.04.2025.md

 - Vasily wants to take Irina to his family house.
 Veyllis uses Sending to try to determine if he is Strahd.
 Adi accuses Vasili of being Strahd.
 - Virion finds Irwin failing at life.
 Bonk comes and clears the doorway to free the kids.
 They discover Pidlwick is trapped.
 Virion flies through some windows and saves Pidlwick.
 - Un uses Dimension Door to drop a bunch of water on the main fire.
+- Veyllis "kills" Irina and Friend wards off Vasilli.
+Adi is loosing his interest in deduction and making decisions based purely on gut instinct because he's too tired to problem solve.